chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

 ## Why Read This Document?

-This document is not meant to convince you to use PureScript.
-We assume that readers already want to learn to use PureScript.
+This document is not meant to convince you to use PureScript, we assume that readers are already interested in it.

 It is well-known amongst the PureScript community that its documentation is lacking in some critical areas.
 As a result, @chexxor started the [PureScript documentation efforts in 2019](https://discourse.purescript.org/t/purescript-documentation-efforts-in-2019/524) Discourse thread to answer one question:
 > How can we improve the PureScript documentation in 2019?